Mallott-Lab/Mallott-Lab.github.io/research.md

 ### Do changes to the gut microbiome during pregnancy and lactation influence energetic status and immune function?
 <details>
 <summary>
-More information on reproduction and the gut microbiome.
+Reproduction and the gut microbiome.
 </summary>
 <br>
 The gut microbiome compensates for nutritional shortfalls in nonhuman primates [3] and may be one strategy for buffering the energetic stress of pregnancy and lactation in female primates.
 Our work has shown that the composition of the gut microbiome differs across reproductive states in white-faced capuchins (*Cebus imitator*) [4], and that progesterone may be mediating interactions between reproductive state and the gut microbiome in Phayre's leaf monkeys (*Trachypithecus phayrei*) [5].